-ACADEMIC YEAR - 2020-2021
+ACADEMIC YEAR - 2021-2022

-Plan of Action and Achieved of Philosophy Department for the session 2020-2021
+Plan of Action and Achieved of Philosophy Department for the session 2021-2022

-Serial Plan of Action Details of the Plan Achieved Reason/ No. or not Remarks 1 Orientation or Induction Programme a) The orientation program aims to familiarize students with the college environment, including its facilities such as the hostel, labs, library, and gymnasium.
-It also provides a brief overview of the college website.
-Yes Outbreak of Covid-19 b) The orientation program encourages interaction among students, faculty members, and peers to foster a sense of community within the college. c) It includes an overview of the curriculum, emphasizing the Choice Based Credit System (CBCS) pattern, evaluation methods like Cumulative Grade Point Average (CGPA) and Semester Grade Point Average (SGPA), and information on the feedback mechanism for continuous improvement. d) The program encompasses various social activities organized through National Service Scheme (NSS) and National Cadet Corps (NCC), along with extracurricular and cultural events to encourage holistic development. e) Lastly, the orientation program provides a platform to address any queries or concerns new students may have, ensuring a smooth transition into college life.
+Serial Plan of Action ved of Philosophy Department for Details of the Plan Achieved Reason/ I Ian of Action Details of the Hall No. 1 Orientation or Induction Programme a) The orientation program aims to familiarize students with the college environment, including its facilities such as the hostel, labs, library, and gymnasium.
+It also provides a brief overview of the college website. b) The orientation program encourages interaction among students, faculty members, and peers to foster a sense of community within the college. c) It includes an overview of the curriculum, emphasizing the Choice Based Credit System (CBCS) pattern, evaluation methods like Cumulative Grade Point Average (CGPA) and Semester Grade Point Average (SGPA), and information on the feedback mechanism or not Yes Remarks Outbreak of Covid-19 for continuous improvement. d) The program encompasses various social activities organized through National Service Scheme (NSS) and National Cadet Corps (NCC), along with extracurricular and cultural events to encourage holistic development. e) Lastly, the orientation program provides a platform to address any queries or concerns new students may have, ensuring a smooth transition into college life.